-As the first full-scale Internet service provider in Japan, IIJ has created the Internet infrastructure in Japan and has been providing Internet connectivity services.
-It is recognized that social and economic activities are obviously more efficient than they were about 30 years ago with the use of internet-based services and applications.
+As the first commercial Internet service provider in Japan, IIJ has created the Internet infrastructure in Japan and has been providing Internet connectivity services.
+Social and economic activities are obviously more efficient than they were about 30 years ago with the use of internet-based services and applications.
 IIJ Group will continue to stably provide highly reliable services that support the networked society such as the Internet and cloud computing services thereby contributing to further improving the efficiency of social activities and reducing the environmental impact on the entire society.

-Meanwhile, the use of electricity is essential in providing these services, and IIJ Group recognizes the importance of reducing greenhouse gas emissions and realization of carbon neutrality by improving energy efficiency and using renewable energy in data centers where a large amount of electricity is consumed.
+Meanwhile, the use of electricity is essential in providing these services, and the IIJ Group is required to reduce greenhouse gas emissions and realize the carbon neutrality of data centers where a large amount of electricity is consumed.

+Additionally, to make its data center a reference model for carbon neutral data centers, IIJ will pursue diverse initiatives by increasing renewable energy as a percentage of its total energy use toward 2030 and setting targets for increasing energy efficiency.
 In addition, IIJ Group will make an effort to promote procurement activities that take into consideration the reduction of greenhouse gas emissions throughout the supply chain when procuring equipment and services necessary for the provision of its services from partner companies.